Hybrid GRMHD and Force-Free Simulations of Black Hole Accretion: Coupling GRMHD and GRFFE in finite volume codes

 \autoref{eq:bpargeneral} simplifies further in the cold limit, when we assume $\left|\partial_\alpha p\right| \ll \left|h \nabla_\alpha u^\alpha\right|$.
 Then

 In the cold limit, we neglect acceleration of the parallel velocity from pressure gradients along the field line.
 In this approximation, we can evolve $b^0$ directly as a conserved quantity.
-Fixing $u^\mu_\perp$ from the force-free equations, we can then exactly solve for $\vpar$ from $b^0 = \alpha b^0 / \sqrt{\B^2}$:
+Fixing $u^\mu_\perp$ from the force-free equations, we can then exactly solve for $\vpar$ from the known parameter $X^2 \equiv \gamma^2 \vpar^2=\alpha^2 \left[b^0\right]^2 / \B^2$: